top of page

 Start with your most valuable pages—the ones that drive revenue or matter most to your business—and build out from there.
 Use tools like Google’s Rich Results Test to make sure your markup is clean and accurate.

-Give AI a Map: How llms.txt Helps Machines Understand Your Site
+Give AI a Map: How llms.txt Helps Machines Understand Your Website

-You’ve probably heard of robots.txt—it tells crawlers what they can and can’t access on your site.
+You’ve probably heard of robots.txt, which functions to tell crawlers what they can and can’t access on your site.
 But if you want your content to play well with AI, you’ll also want to consider an llms.txt file.

 This markdown-based file is designed specifically for large language models (LLMs), acting as a structured map of your content.
 It gives AI systems clearer direction on how your site is organized, what content to prioritize, and how to surface it more accurately in AI-driven search results.

-As of 2024, over 51% of all online search queries are influenced or directly handled by AI-powered tools (source: Gartner), and that number is only growing.
-Ensuring your site is optimized for AI readability isn’t just forward-thinking—it’s essential.
+As of 2024, over 51% of all online search queries are influenced or directly handled by AI-powered tools, a figure that is expected to continue growing.
+Ensuring your site is optimized for AI readability is essential.

 Adding an llms.txt file doesn’t replace your SEO strategy—it supports it.
 It enhances how AI understands the relationships between your content, increases the discoverability of key pages, and positions your site as a reliable source in a rapidly evolving search landscape.

-Think of it as a blueprint for the machines shaping tomorrow’s search results—one that puts your content in the spotlight.
+Think of it as a blueprint for the machines shaping tomorrow’s search results and places your content in the spotlight.

 Don’t Block Yourself: Ensuring AI Crawlers Can Index Your Content

-It sounds obvious, but it happens more than you’d think—sites unintentionally block AI crawlers in their robots.txt file without realizing it.
+It sounds obvious, but it happens more than you’d think.
+Sites unintentionally block AI crawlers in their robots.txt file without realizing it.
 And here’s the thing: if your content can’t be crawled, it can’t be indexed.
-And if it’s not indexed, it’s not showing up—anywhere.
+And if it’s not indexed, the chances are, it’s not showing up anywhere.

 This misstep is more common than it should be.
-In fact, a recent study by Oncrawl found that nearly 17% of websites had crawler access issues caused by misconfigured robots.txt files, directly impacting their visibility in both traditional and AI-powered search results.
+In fact, a recent study by Oncrawl found that nearly 17% of websites experienced crawler access issues due to misconfigured robots.txt files, which directly impacted their visibility in both traditional and AI-powered search results.

 As AI-driven platforms like Google’s AI Overviews, Perplexity, and ChatGPT start pulling answers from indexed content, blocking those crawlers could mean your best work never makes it into the conversation.